kora-projects/kora-docs/mkdocs/docs/en/documentation/cache.md

     3. Key prefix for the specific cache, used to avoid key collisions in one `Redis` database; can be an empty string, then keys will have no prefix (`required`, default not specified)

 Module metrics are described in the [Metrics Reference](metrics.md#cache) section.
+Custom cache telemetry for both backends can be plugged by registering the nullable `CacheMetrics` and `CacheTracer` components, which receive a `CacheTelemetryOperation` describing the operation name, cache name, and origin.

 ### Key and Value Mappers { #redis-mappers }